Greater Winnipeg Water District Aqueduct: Background

+Creating the Greater Winnipeg Water District

 On 23 July 1906, a commission was appointed to investigate the best available source of water supply.
 The commission engaged the services of a group of engineers which, on 29 August 1907, submitted a report that recommended the City to go to the Winnipeg River for its future water supply.
 The commission endorsed this recommendation and forwarded it to the Winnipeg City Council on 30 October 1907.
 At this time, the City was undertaking the building of a hydro electric generating station at Pointe du Bois and was committed to the expenditure of a large sum of money.
 Consequently, the water supply project was postponed until 1912.

-In 1912, the Public Utilities Commissioner, at the request of the City of Winnipeg, caused an investigation to be made and obtained an engineering report that recommended Shoal Lake—the western arm of the Lake of the Woods—as the source of water supply.
+In 1912, the Public Utilities Commissioner, at the request of the City of Winnipeg, caused an investigation to be made and obtained an engineering report that recommended Shoal Lake, Kenora District, Ontario—the western tributary of the Lake of the Woods watershed—as the source of water supply.
+Winnipeg Mayor Thomas R. Deacon spearheaded making Shoal Lake the city's water source, a project he had supported long before becoming mayor in 1913.
 The engineer's report also recommended sinking of additional wells to maintain a supply until the larger system could be completed.

+In January 1913, a series of meetings was held between Winnipeg and several municipalities in the surrounding region, who reached an agreement on draft legislation to form a metropolitan water district.

-A comprehensive plan was developed in 1913 to form a metropolitan water district to supply not only the City of Winnipeg but several municipalities in the surrounding region.
-This resulted in the creation of the Greater Winnipeg Water District, incorporated by an Act of the Manitoba Legislature, and receiving Royal assent on 15 February 1913.
+This resulted in the creation of the Greater Winnipeg Water District (GWWD), incorporated by an Act of the Manitoba Legislature, assented to on 15 February 1913.
 The Act was passed contingent on the plan being approved by Winnipeg voters.
 The matter was submitted to vote on 1 May 1913 with 2,226 people in favour and 369 against.
+The areas included in the district were the City of Winnipeg, City of St. Boniface, Town of Transcona, and Rural Municipality of St. Vital, as well as a part of the Rural Municipality of Fort Garry, the Rural Municipality of Assiniboia, and the Rural Municipality of Kildonan.

+Planning and construction

 On 7 April 1913, the Winnipeg City Council appointed a Board of Consulting Engineers to estimate the cost and general plan of the project to supply the Greater Winnipeg Water District with water from Shoal Lake.
 This report was submitted on 20 August 1913 and contained the following recommendations: